 The field of criminal justice is large and career opportunities are many.
 A criminal justice degree can be your point of entry into a law degree program, or enable you to work in politics, academia, advocacy, corrections, homeland security, or law enforcement—to name just a few criminal justice jobs.

-The United States Department of Labor’s Bureau of Labor Statistics states that the highest levels of employment in the Criminal Justice field are: colleges and universities, junior colleges, state government, business, and technical schools.
-They further reported that the top-paying industries were schools and state government agencies.
+The United States Department of Labor’s Bureau of Labor Statistics states that the highest levels of employment in the Criminal Justice field are: colleges and universities, junior colleges,

 Many jobs in law enforcement or criminal justice are public sector jobs.
 Unfortunately, crime is a fact of life that doesn’t take holidays or downtime.
-If you choose to be a government agency you will be considered a public servant in which case your position is not as volatile since it isn’t as dependent on the ups and downs of the economy or a tough job market, as is the case with private sector positions.
+If you choose to work for a government agency you will be considered a public servant in which case your position is not as volatile since it isn’t as dependent on the ups and downs of the economy or a tough job market, as is the case with private sector positions.

 5 Things You Should You Know About A Career In Criminal Justice